kevinding0218/InterviewDocuments/Q and A/System Design/SD - Distributed Message Queue.md

 	- In case of a queue, message is received by one and only one consumer.
 ### Functional Requirements
 - At this stage of the interview it may be hard to come up with a definitive set of requirements.
 And it’s usually not needed.
-- Time limit allows us to only focus on several core APIs, like **send message and receive message**.
+- Time limit allows us to only focus on several core APIs, like **send message(messageBody) and receive message**.
 	- Among functional requirements, we can be asked to support create and delete queue APIs, or delete message API.
 	- There may be specific requirements for the producer (for example system needs to avoid duplicate submissions), or security requirements, or an ask to implement a specific ordering guarantee.
 ### Non Functional Requirements